First Google Street View Tour to Near Space from Adler Planetarium with 360° GoPro Fusion Camera

 by Panoskin Team, on Nov 30, 2018 9:00:00 AM

-On November 14th, 2018, the Panoskin team launched a 360° GoPro Fusion camera into the stratosphere, creating the world’s first Google Street View tour to space.
-Panoskin worked with several organizations to make this happen, including the Adler Planetarium in Chicago.
+On November 14, 2018, the TourBuilder team launched a 360° GoPro Fusion camera into the stratosphere, creating the world’s first Google Street View tour to space.
+TourBuilder worked with several organizations to make this happen, including the Adler Planetarium in Chicago.
 After all, it only seemed fitting that the first Google Street View tour to space launch from America’s first planetarium!

 Our goal for the space launch was to show the world that Google Street View is not limited to the streets.
-Using our software Panoskin, anyone can publish interior or exterior spaces directly to Google Street View, not withstanding the stratosphere.
+Using our software TourBuilder, anyone can publish interior or exterior spaces directly to Google Street View, notwithstanding the stratosphere.

-To make publishing to Street View even more accessible, though, we’re working with GoPro and Google on a desktop application that will streamline the virtual tour publishing process even more.
-You won’t need a special Google Street View car or Trekker to publish to Street View.
-Very soon, any GoPro Fusion user in the world will be able to publish directly to Google Street View and share their adventures on Google Maps!
+To make publishing to Street View even more accessible, we’re working with GoPro and Google on a desktop application to streamline the virtual tour publishing process even more.
+You won’t need a particular Google Street View car or Trekker to publish to Street View.
+Very soon, any GoPro Fusion user worldwide can post directly to Google Street View and share their adventures on Google Maps!
 Want to add that mountain you scaled or trail you trekked to Google Street View?
 GoPro Fusion users will be able to do that soon!

 How It All Came Together

 Launching the GoPro Fusion and retrieving the footage required a lot of engineering and planning.

 To design a feasible payload, it needed to meet the following requirements: